 - Validity testing conducted at the accountable-entity level: - Validity testing was conducted using both face validity and empirical testing to assess convergent construct validity. - o Face validity testing was conducted with 9 clinical experts, 8 of whom participated in the rating.
-They rated the measure on a 5-point scale if the measure possesses face validity at the clinician/practice level.

-- o 87.5% of experts agreed or strongly agreed that the detection of dementia in primary care at both the clinician and practice levels have face validity.
-One respondent disagreed that the measure had face validity since some of the ICD-10-CM codes used for dementia are for conditions not necessarily related to dementia.
-The developer responded that they used validated algorithms for a dementia diagnosis from the Chronic Conditions Warehouse (CCW). - o The developer examined the correlation of annual well visits (AWVs), groups with a higher share of older Medicare beneficiaries (>=80), and providers whose specialty was geriatrics.
+They rated the measure on a 5 point scale if the measure possesses face validity at the clinician/practice level. - o 87.5% of experts agreed or strongly agreed that the detection of mild cognitive impairment at both the clinician and practice levels have face validity.
+One respondent disagreed that the measure had face validity due to the fact that only one ICD-10-CM code was used to identify mild cognitive impairment (G31.84) and that this is a syndromic and not disease-specific diagnosis.
+There is no CCW algorithm to identify mild cognitive impairment. - The developer examined the correlation of annual well visits (AWVs), groups with a higher share of older Medicare beneficiaries (>=80), and providers whose specialty was geriatrics.
 The developer hypothesized that clinician/groups that conducted AWVs, where cognitive assessment is a requirement, for a higher percentage of their patients would have a higher O/E ratio.
-The developer also expected that practices with an older population and providers who are geriatricians would have higher O/E ratios. - Clinician Level Testing: The O/E ratio was positively (as hypothesized) and significantly correlated with AWVs (correlation= 0.10, p<0.001) and patients aged >=80 (correlation= 0.20, p<0.001).
-Geriatricians have significantly higher O/E ratios than other primary care physicians (Mean geriatrician= 1.26, mean pcp=0.875, p<0.001). - Group Level Testing: The O/E ratio was positively (as hypothesized) and significantly correlated with AWVs (correlation= 0.03, p<0.001) and patients aged >=80 (correlation= 0.17, p<0.001).
+The developer also expected that practices with an older population and providers who are geriatricians would have higher O/E ratios. - Clinician Level Testing: The O/E ratio was positively (as hypothesized) and significantly correlated with AWVs (correlation= 0.14, p<0.001) and patients aged >=80 (correlation= 0.15, p<0.001).
+Geriatricians have significantly higher O/E ratios than other primary care physicians (Mean geriatrician= 0.161, mean pcp=0.080, p<0.001).

+Group Level Testing: The O/E ratio was positively (as hypothesized) and significantly correlated with AWVs (correlation= 0.12, p<0.001) and patients aged >=80 (correlation= 0.11, p<0.001).